-Often, private donations to RSI allow us to provide residents with special equipment, such as electronic communication devices; electric switches for environmental controls; and assorted therapy, recreation and computer equipment.
+Often, private donations to RSI allow us to provide residents with special equipment, such as electronic communication devices, electric switches for environmental controls, and assorted therapy, recreation and computer equipment.

-This kind of equipment can make a big difference in a person”s life.
+This kind of equipment can make a big difference in a person’s life.
 Imagine being able to better express your needs or to turn on your stereo or lights by yourself.
-Think of how meaningful it would be to return to long-time leisure interests, like camping and fishing, or access the Internet, or receive therapy to help maintain and develop new skills.
-All of these things are made more possible because of private community support.
+Think of how meaningful it would be to return to long-time leisure interests, like camping and fishing, or access the Internet, or to receive therapy to help maintain and develop new skills.
+All of these things are made possible because of private community support.

-If you would like to become a Friend of RSI and contribute to our mission, please contact me at email@example.com.
+If you would like to become a Friend of RSI and contribute to our mission, please contact firstname.lastname@example.org.
 Your donation will help RSI continue to improve the lives of people with disabilities.
 Our board and staff thank all the Friends of RSI for their support.